jenkinsci/checks-api-plugin/docs/implementation-guide.md

 Your task is to override the `createPublisher` method and return an instance of your `ChecksPublisher` when the `Run` or `Job` fit.

-For example, when implementing the GitHub checks publisher, the GitHub App credentials is a prerequesite.
-Thus, you may want to check if the users have configured the GitHub App credentials for the project:
+For example, when implementing a factory for GitHub checks publisher, you may want to check if some configurations (GitHub App credentials, repository url) is valid before returning the publisher to consumers:
 ```
 @Extension
 public class GitHubChecksPublisherFactory extends ChecksPublisherFactory {
     @Override
     protected Optional<ChecksPublisher> createPublisher(final Run<?, ?> run, final TaskListener listener) {
-        if (hasGitHubAppCredentials(run)) {
+        GitHubChecksContext context = new GitHubChecksContext(run); // create a context to help extract configurations
-            return Optiona.of(new GitHubChecksPublisher(run));
+        return createPublisher(context, listener);
     }

-        return Optional.empty();
-    }

     @Override
     protected Optional<ChecksPublisher> createPublisher(final Job<?, ?> job, final TaskListener listener) {
+        GitHubChecksContext context = new GitHubChecksContext(job); // create a context to help extract configurations
+        return createPublisher(context, listener);
+    }

+    private Optional<ChecksPublisher> createPublisher(final GitHubChecksContext context, final TaskListener listener) {
-        if (hasGitHubAppCredentials(job)) {
+        if (context.isValid()) {
-            return Optiona.of(new GitHubChecksPublisher(job));
+            return Optiona.of(new GitHubChecksPublisher(context, listener));
         }

         return Optional.empty();